samirdhakal648-cmd/portfolio-v1/README.md

 ## Disclaimer:
 This website is an active work on progress.
 Implementing and testing my knowledge.

-## The Plan and Upcomig Features
+## The Plan and Upcoming Features
-I am aiming for a minimalist yet appealing design for my personal portfolio website.
+As of now, I'm aiming for a minimalist and appealing design but haven't planned it in details yet.

 ## Skill Sets:
 1. HTML5